paulparent/udacity-project-1/README.txt

     - render the additional information in the browser (story line, release date, and link to IMDB),
     - narrow the scope of the click events to the poster image, movie title, and storyline
     - add text with links to "More Information at IMDB"
+    - added unicode tomato to title in navbar